MWATelescope/sda_bf/README.md

 tile hardware, where a single beamformer is connected via a 'Beam Former Interface' box (BFIF).

+  - bfif_lib.py - classes to control a BFIF board and MWA beamformer
+  - bftest.py - script to exercise individual dipoles or delay lines
+  - point.py - script to turn on the BF and point it at a given alt/az.

 Files in the 'eda1' directory are for SDA boxes based on the beamformer controllers used in the original 'Engineering Development Array' (EDA).
 These boxes have two Raspberry Pi's, and control eight